jonlidgard/rfsend/README.md

 processor and are completely deterministic - making them great for doing timing critical tasks such as this.

-# Configuring linux to use the PRU
+## Configuring linux to use the PRU

-rfsend uses the Linux Userspace IO (UIO) method of communicating with the PRU's.
+rfsend uses the Linux Userspace I/O (UIO) method of communicating with the PRU's.
 Ensure you have this configured properly on your linux distribution.
 I'm using Debian 9.1 with a 4.4.88-ti kernel.
 In order to use uio instead of the default rproc, modify your /boot/uEnv.txt as shown: